Openscapes/snippets/how_to_start_a_coding_club.md

 ## Start small

 Start off with a few interested people so that you can start now with less scheduling involved.
-Find a space to meet in your lab, or department, and get started now.
+Find a space to meet in your lab, or department.

 ## Be hands-on